Spy Hunter: Film adaptation

 In the summer of 2003, Universal Pictures acquired the rights to the arcade game Spy Hunter from Midway Games.
 The following September, Universal signed actor Dwayne "The Rock" Johnson to star in the film adaptation based on the game.
 Screenwriters Michael Brandt and Derek Haas were hired to write the screenplay, though a director had not been decided at the time.
 Spy Hunter was slated to begin its budgeted $90 million production in spring 2004 in time for a summer 2005 release.
 In January 2004, screenwriters Mark Swift and Damian Shannon replaced the original writing duo to rewrite the script, with production slated for June.
 By May, Universal Pictures acquired director John Woo to helm the project.
 In the same month, the previous screenwriters were replaced by screenwriter Zak Penn to rewrite the script once more.
 By August, production had been delayed, pushing Spy Hunter back to be released in summer 2006.
 In April 2005, Penn was replaced by screenwriter Stuart Beattie to rewrite the script.
 By May, however, director John Woo left the project due to scheduling conflicts.
 In August, Johnson said the film was still developing without a director.
 Pre-production work was underway with designs such as the morphing Interceptor vehicle driven by Alex Decker.
 Production was eventually halted for the time being, and Dwayne Johnson was detached from the project.

 In May 2007, Paul W. S. Anderson was hired to replace Woo as the director with an all-new script unrelated to Nowhere to Run.
 He left the project a year later due to his commitment to Death Race 2 as a producer.
 In February 2013, Warner Bros. (which took over the assets of Midway, including the Spy Hunter game franchise) and their motion picture department, which also took over theatrical distribution rights, announced that Ruben Fleischer was brought on board to direct from a screenplay by Carter Blanchard.
 In November 2015, Blanchard was replaced with the duo Neal Greaves and Sam Chalsen while Dan Lin and Roy Lee were set to produce the film.
 Whether Fleischer was still on board to direct remains to be seen.
+Nothing has been reported since, and the project is believed to have been cancelled.